Misdemeanor Arraignments in the 36th District Court in Detroit

 A warrant in the 36th District Court is a court order directing law enforcement to take a person into custody.
 A judge might require a defendant to post a cash bond for a misdemeanor warrant.
 A defendant must remain in jail if they cannot post a cash bond.
 Your best hope to get a low or personal bond at arraignment (no money required) is with a highly experienced criminal defense lawyer with a track record of achieving extraordinary results on misdemeanors in Detroit.

-Without a lawyer, anyone with a warrant must turn themselves in at the Detroit Detention Center (DDC), located at 17601 Mound Road, Detroit, Michigan.
-You will be taken into custody and, most likely, get arraigned on the same day if you self-surrender between 4:00 a.m. and 5:00 a.m.
-EST. Although you should get arraigned the same day, you may be detained until the following day if the court is busy.
+Without a lawyer, anyone with a warrant must turn themselves in at the Wayne County Criminal Justice Center, located at 5301 Russell Street, Detroit, MI 48211.
+The sheriff will take you into custody, and, most likely, you will get arraigned on the same day if you self-surrender between 4:00 a.m. and 5:00 a.m.
+Although you should get arraigned the same day, you may be detained until the following day if the court is busy.

-How to get a personal bond in the 36th District Court?
+How do you get a personal bond in the 36th District Court?

 A personal bond means you do not need to post money at the court or jail.
 A personal bond is nothing more than a promise to appear in court.
 The defense lawyer must argue aggressively and intelligently for a personal bond when a defendant is arraigned on a warrant in the 36th District Court.
 The factors that a judge considers when setting a bond are relatively complex and include whether family members live in the area, prior criminal history, a record of appearances in court or nonappearance, issues with drugs or alcohol, ties to the community, and much more.
 A good lawyer will relay pertinent and credible information to help you keep your freedom while awaiting court hearings.